 Suspension and Expulsion

 Before serious sanctions such as suspension or expulsion are used, the normal channels of communication between school and parents will be utilised.
 For gross misbehaviour or repeated instances of serious misbehaviour suspension may be considered.
 Parents concerned will be invited to come into the school to discuss their child’s case.
+Examples of gross / serious misbehaviour include assault, possession of illegal drugs, supplying illegal drugs to other pupils, serious threat of violence against another pupil or staff member or serious damage to property.

 Where there are repeated instances of serious misbehaviour, the Chairperson of the Board of Management will be informed and the parents will be requested in writing to attend at the school to meet the Chairperson and the Principal.
 If the parents do not give an undertaking that the pupil will behave in an acceptable manner in the future the pupil may be suspended for a period.
 Suspension will be in accordance with the Rules for National Schools and the Education Welfare Act 2000.
 In the case of gross misbehaviour, where it is necessary to ensure that order and discipline are maintained and so secure the safety of the pupils, the Board may authorise the Chairperson or Principal to sanction an immediate suspension for a period not exceeding three school days, pending a discussion of the matter with the parents.